Jmcleodfoss/pstreader/pstExtractor/README.md

 - `mvn tomcat7:undeploy`
 - `mvn tomcat7:redeploy`

+### Jetty
+This has been tested on Jetty 9 using the jetty-maven-plugin.
+To run on Jetty:
+`mvn clean install jetty:run -P jetty`

+### Troubleshooting
 If you find the server is low on memory, add the following line to the file <tomcat-home>/bin/catalina.sh

     # Required for pst file processing